Waste-based fuels as part of sustainable mobility

 References

-Szalmáné Csete M., Zöldy, M., Török, Á. (2024). Új mobilitási megoldások: technikai lehetőségek és pénzügyi aspektusok a fenntarthatóság tükrében.
-In A pénz jövője, a jövő pénze I–II.
-METu–MNB, Budapest.
+Szalmáné Csete M., Zöldy, M., Török, Á. (2024).
+New mobility solutions: technical possibilities and financial aspects in the light of sustainability [in Hungarian: Új mobilitási megoldások: technikai lehetőségek és pénzügyi aspektusok a fenntarthatóság tükrében].
+In Kolozsi P. P. (szerk.): The future of money, the money of the future I–II [in Hungarian: A pénz jövője, a jövő pénze I–II].
+METU–MNB, Budapest.
+183–199.

 Zöldy, M., Szalmáné Csete, M., Kolozsi, P. P., Bordás, P., Török, Á. (2022).
 Cognitive sustainability.
 Cognitive Sustainability.
 1(1).
 DOI: https://doi.org/10.55343/CogSust.7